 Deep Bay, Antigua

 The best views of Antigua’s Deep Bay are from the Fort Barrington ruins high on the hill above.
 It looks gorgeous and is well protected by the large bay.
-You’ll know your peace is about to be spoiled when one of the massive day sailing catamarans brings cruise ship visitors.
+You’ll know things will get a bit livelier when one of the massive day sailing catamarans brings cruise ship visitors.
 But that’s an awesome way to visit this bay – getting a day trip from St John’s and exploring – check out this option to visit.

 Half Moon Bay, Antigua.

 Antigua’s Half Moon Bay isn’t easy to get to and it should be the object of picture postcards.
-The turquoise blue water should lap the white crescent of sand.
+The turquoise-blue water usually laps the white crescent of sand.
 When we visited, it was somewhat windy, and while it’s a pretty beach, it wasn’t the weather for snorkeling or doing more than enjoying the view.
 There are two beach bars here where you can get lunch and a drink.

 While we don’t think that you’ll run out of Antigua things to see and do, you can easily take a day trip to Barbuda, Antigua’s sister island.
-Trips, with Barbuda Express, leave at either 0600 or 0700 and include tours of Barbuda and lunch.
+Trips, with Barbuda Express, usually leave at either 06:00 or 07:00 and include tours of Barbuda and lunch.
 They do not go at the same time every day, so check schedules carefully

 How to Get Around Antigua